Azure/bicep-types-az/generated/network/microsoft.network/2019-06-01/types.md

 ## IpTag
 ### Properties
 * **ipTagType**: string: Gets or sets the ipTag type: Example FirstPartyUsage.
 * **tag**: string: Gets or sets value of the IpTag associated with the public IP.
-Example SQL, Storage etc
+Example SQL, Storage etc.

 ## PublicIPAddressSku
 ### Properties